Kim Jong Nam was killed with the 'most toxic weapon ever produced'

-The half-brother of North Korean dictator Kim Jong Un was assassinated using the deadliest nerve agent known to man.
+The half-brother of North Korean dictator Kim Jong Un was assassinated using the deadliest nerve agent ever created.

 VX is a chemical so potent that the United Nations classes it as a weapon of mass destruction.